slavaandrejev/simdtrans/README.md

 \end{pmatrix}
 $$

-You can see the emerging pattern, we now have 4×4 transposed blocks.
+You can see the emerging pattern; we now have 4×4 transposed blocks.
 If we continue the process with double words, we will get 8×8 transposed blocks.
-Finally, exchanging quadruple words will get us a transposed matrix.
+Finally, exchanging the quadruple words will yield a transposed matrix.

 AVX has a perfect set of commands for this type of exchange: `vpunpck...`.
 They do almost what we need: they take a couple of numbers from two registers, stick